CS4248-Group14/Better-Path/code/README.md

 Main changes:
 1. [DONE by Jiayu] Modify to avoid `RuntimeError` caused by inplace update (under CPU environment).
 2. [DONE by Brendan] Two modified encoding methods (with dimension unification).
 3. [DONE by Jiayu] More layers for predictor.
-   (Also commented a multi-layer model for `FeatureTransformer`, but not directly used because by experiments it doesn't show great advantage.
-See [Experiment Results](../analysis/experiment_data.xlsx).)
 4. [DONE by Tian Fang] Modify Predictor to allow turning multilayer on and off.
 5. [DONE by Tian Fang] Create Encoder using Transformer's Encoder with a linear layer on top.